arjunsubramanian-1234/safespace/README.md

 **Wellbeing \& Safety**

-* **We have selected this theme because bullying has become a major threat to innocent students.**
+* **We have selected this theme because bullying has become a major threat to students.**
 * **Due to bullying victims also die and bullies get juvenile detention.**
 * **Also mental health is disturbed by them.**
 * **Bullies also get away with what they did and dont get what they deserve.**